adangert/JoustMania/README.md

 ```
 sudo ./disable_internal_bluetooth.sh
 ```
 You can now disconnect the hdmi cable and run JoustMania in headless mode.
-Joustmania will automatically boot up on restart.
+JoustMania will automatically boot up on restart.

 Pairing controllers